g0v-it/ontologies/auditel/README.md

 in following dimensions:

-- context: the auditel monitored context expressed as SKOS concept, same as agcom:context
+- context: the auditel monitored context expressed as SKOS concept

 Following properties are defined:

-- refPeriod: the observation period , expressed as [time interval](http://reference.data.gov.uk/def/intervals).
-Same as agcom:refPeriod
+- refPeriod: the observation period , expressed as a time:DateTimeInterval and possibly using one of the classexposed in the [time intervals ontology](http://reference.data.gov.uk/def/intervals/).

 In this snippet describes an AUDITEL observation as linked data: